asyml/texar/README.md

 * **Two Versions, (Mostly) Same Interfaces**.
 Texar-TensorFlow (this repo) and **[Texar-PyTorch](https://github.com/asyml/texar-pytorch)** have mostly the same interfaces.
 Both further combine the best design of TF and PyTorch:
   - Interfaces and variable sharing in *PyTorch convention*
   - Excellent factorization and rich functionalities in *TF convention*.
-* **Rich Pre-trained Models, Rich Usage with Uniform Interfaces**.
-BERT, GPT2, XLNet, etc, for encoding, classification, generation, and composing complex models with other Texar components!
-* **Fully Customizable** at multiple abstraction level -- both novice-friendly and expert-friendly.
-  - Free to plug in whatever external modules, since Texar is fully compatible with the native TF/PyTorch APIs.
-* **Versatile** to support broad tasks, models, algorithms, data processing, evaluation, etc.
+* **Versatile** to support broad needs:
+   - data processing, model architectures, loss functions, training and inference algorithms, evaluation, ...
    - encoder(s) to decoder(s), sequential- and self-attentions, memory, hierarchical models, classifiers...
    - maximum likelihood learning, reinforcement learning, adversarial learning, probabilistic modeling, ...
+* **Fully Customizable** at multiple abstraction level -- both novice-friendly and expert-friendly.
+  - Free to plug in whatever external modules, since Texar is fully compatible with the native TensorFlow/PyTorch APIs.
 * **Modularized** for maximal re-use and clean APIs, based on principled decomposition of *Learning-Inference-Model Architecture*.
+* **Rich Pre-trained Models, Rich Usage with Uniform Interfaces**.
+BERT, GPT2, XLNet, etc, for encoding, classification, generation, and composing complex models with other Texar components!
 * **Distributed** model training with multiple GPUs.
 * Clean, detailed [documentation](https://texar.readthedocs.io) and rich [examples](./examples).